A High Edwardian Bolt Hole

 Following a tour of Spenser House, my guest and I returned to the hotel for tea and a pause before we dined in the Game Bird restaurant.
 With space at a premium, the restaurant shares the main hotel thoroughfare through to the bar and courtyard with the small drawing room offering a comfortable perch for a spot of people watching.
 The Game Bird is luxuriously furnished with plush velvet banquettes, original Edwardian panelling on the walls and an elegant centrally-placed small bar should you decide to enjoy a pre-prandial drink.

 Moving on to the main course, I plumped for the treacle cured venison loin with wild mushrooms and blackberries.
 This was a much better dish, the venison a delight, rich and gamey with the blackberries offering a lovely tart edge harmonising with the meat and the mushed potato smooth and creamy.
-The Spiced and Josper Roasted Roasted English Cauliflower with apple and walnuts my guest opted for came slightly overcooked, the cauliflower soft and lacking crunch.
-As my guest pointed out, too many times establishments overcook the vegetarian option when different textures are critical in such dishes, she also again felt whilst the flavour needed lifting with something more pungent.
+The Spiced and Josper Roasted Roasted English Cauliflower with apple and walnuts my guest opted for came overcooked, the cauliflower soft and lacking crunch.
+As my guest pointed out, too many times establishments ignore or overcook the vegetarian option when different textures are critical in such dishes, she also again felt the dish was extremely bland – the flavour needed lifting with something more pungent.

 Retiring to our room, my guest and I enjoyed a comfortable night’s sleep.
 The room was dark, the curtains efficiently allowing no light pollution in to disturb us.
 The beds were softer than I am used to, despite this I found them supportive.
 Descending to the Game Bird again for breakfast, we were confronted with a comprehensive buffet selection of pastries, cereals, mueslis, hams and cheeses.
 The English breakfast in inclusive in the room rate and the bacon I can report is quite delicious.
 Due to the restaurant’s size, it is a relaxing way to begin the day – reinforcing its reputation as a discreet hideaway for working breakfasts, I noted Mayfair finance getting down to business on several tables around us.